 Filling out surveys about your age, income, clothes you wear, the car you drive, and other “facts” can make you money.
 Inbox dollars is another survey site that could provide a little extra income.
 It doesn’t give much…..usually less than a dollar per survey, but again they don’t require much thinking and you can do it in your spare time.
 It's an easy, brainless way to earn a little extra on the side.

 Paribus is a relatively new service, but it works by syncing with your email account and looking at recent purchases.
-If the price on a purchase has dropped, then you then get a refund for the difference with Paribus taking a 25% fee.
+If the price on a purchase has dropped, then Paribus monitors online stores with price drop policies and applies to get you refunded for the difference.
+Paribus is only for online purchases, and is a great way to recoup money if you do shop online quite a bit.

 Google Rewards keeps track of places you have been and (when available) presents a pop-up saying you have a survey available to fill out.
 The surveys typically run from 1- 6 questions and will net you anywhere from 0.10 to 1.00 which you can use for purchases within the Google family of apps, like Youtube, etc. May sound a little sketchy that Google is tracking your location, but hey, you already knew that didn't you?
 Why not profit from it, I say.